ldynia/git-workshop/readme.md

 ```

 ## Looking into merge conflict
-Don't think about merge conflict as something bad happed.
+Don't think about merge conflict as something bad happen.
 Actually, merge conflicts save yours ass!
-To resolve merge conflict we will have to investigate where it occured.
-Lets have look into that.
+To resolve merge conflict we will have to investigate where it occurred.
+Let's have look into that.

 ```shell
 $ cat a.txt